 “Is that right?”

-Not to toot my own horn, but I truly believe I’m the best the city has to offer.
+Not to toot my own horn, but I am pretty damn good.
+Best in the city, though?
+Well, why the hell not.
+If you’re going to shoot for something, shoot for the top.
 How did I become so skilled?
 It all comes down to attention to detail and understanding people.
 Plus, having heightened senses as a vampire doesn’t hurt, either.

 “Payment.
 How do you suppose you can compensate me for my services.
 My rate is quite high?
 Did this person who recommended you mention that?”